weich97/CS5824_Team6/README.md

 [1] Zeng, Yang, Jinlong Wu, and Heng Xiao.
 "Physics-Informed Generative Adversarial Networks by Incorporating Conservation Laws."
 Bulletin of the American Physical Society 63 (2018).

 The code on this project is modified based on the code in Ref [1].
 If there is any question about running the code in this repository, please email weich@vt.edu.
-If there are other questions, please e-mail the author in Ref [1].
+If there are other questions (such as requesting the paper), please e-mail the author in Ref [1].
 Thanks!